-A French painter of the Post-Impressionism school, as well as a muralist and lithographer, Edouard Vuillard is best known for his unique and exquisite interior genre-painting, executed in a style known as Intimism (Intimisme), and his association with the artist group known as Les Nabis, both of which blossomed in the 1890s.
+A French genre-painter of the Post-Impressionism school, as well as a muralist and lithographer, Edouard Vuillard is best known for his unique and exquisite interior genre-painting, executed in a style known as Intimism (Intimisme), and his association with the artist group known as Les Nabis, both of which blossomed in the 1890s.
 Vuillard's intimate interiors were inspired by the 60-years he spent with his mother in a succession of apartments in Paris, watching her at work as a dress-maker.
 His intimiste textile or mosaic-style of Post-Impressionist painting derived from the patterns and colours of her dress-fabrics.
 Although his later works never exceeded the originality of his 1890s pictures, he remains one of the best genre-painters in modern art.

 WORLDS TOP ARTISTS

 Born in Cuiseaux (Saône-et-Loire) the son of a retired captain, Jean-Edouard Vuillard moved with his family to Paris at the age of 10.
 After winning a scholarship he trained at the French Academy of Fine Arts, where he met Pierre Bonnard (1867-1947).
 In 1885, joined his friend Ker Xavier Roussel (1867-1944) (a painter and Vuillard's future brother in law) at the atlier-workshop of Diogene Maillart.